-Plan Strategy Objectives Link to Community Plan Social People and Communities 12 Develop the Council area as a destination for quality leisure visits and sustainable tourism by enabling the provision of new, as well as enhancement of existing tourism infrastructure in appropriate locations.
-Environment Environmental 13 Conserve, sustain and enhance the area's environmental qualities, local distinctiveness including special landscapes, and sites of environmental importance in terms of biodiversity, wildlife and habitats, local landscape character, townscape, traditional settlement patterns, and historic environment.
+Table 1 - Strategic Objectives (cont'd) Plan Strategy Objectives Link to Community Plan Economic Economy, Infrastructure and Skills 12 Develop the Council area as a destination for quality leisure visits and sustainable tourism by enabling the provision of new, as well as enhancement of existing tourism infrastructure in appropriate locations.
+Environmental Environment 13 Conserve, sustain and enhance the area's environmental qualities, local distinctiveness including special landscapes, and sites of environmental importance in terms of biodiversity, wildlife and habitats, local landscape character, townscape, traditional settlement patterns, and historic environment.
 Aim: To promote positive action on climate change, sustainable management and enhancement of the natural, built and cultural environment.
 14 Follow the principles of sustainability and high quality design standards in all developments to assist with meeting Climate Change targets and placemaking.
-15 Sustainably manage and safeguard where appropriate our natural resources including minerals and water, protecting the environment and providing sustainable services including effective and sustainable waste management to meet population needs.
+15 Sustainably manage and safeguard, where appropriate, our natural resources including minerals and water, protecting the environment and public health, and providing sustainable services including effective and sustainable waste management to meet population needs.
 7. Our outstanding natural environment and built and cultural heritage is sustainably managed and, where possible, enhanced.
 16 Support renewables infrastructure whilst affording protection to the environment including impacts on landscapes from wind energy developments.
-8. Our district is an attractive and accessible place.
+Our District is an attractive and accessible place.
 17 Prevent inappropriate new development in areas known to be at risk of flooding or that may increase the flood risk elsewhere and put in place measures to assist in flood risk management.
 18 Protect and enhance the local green infrastructure network such as open space and green wildlife corridors whilst contributing to the enhancement of community health and well-being.